10DevelopsO/textie_repo/README.md

-# textie_repo
+# Textie Editor repository
-Extensions repository for the new versions of Textie Editor
+Downloads repository for the new versions of Textie Editor